 Patient Centricity in Clinical Drug Development

 Patient centricity is now a focus for regulatory authorities and the pharmaceutical industry.
-The patient-centric approach is being discussed at all points in the drug development value chain, from discovery through to commercialization.
+The patient-centric approach is being discussed at all points in the drug development value chain.

 We are pursuing patient centricity in clinical development.
 To do so, we are trying to incorporate insights from real-world data into the planning of clinical trials by understanding how healthcare is provided to patients.
 Efforts are being made to include patient input in how to optimally design clinical trials, recruit participants, and identify relevant endpoints that patients care most about.